longly151/aspiretest/README.md

 - Set my weekly spending limit, so that I can control my spending better
 - Remove my weekly spending limit so I could use up my account balance

-## Outstanding implements in the source code
+## Outstanding features in the source code

 - Fully support `tailwindcss` to make coding styles for components become neater and simpler than ever
 - State management with `redux-toolkit`, with the aim of keeping the code syntax concise and optimized